ricebucket19/ricebucket19/README.md

 - 👋 Hi, My name is Mina Shin.
 I am currently a fourth-year undergraduate, who is pursuing a Business B.S.
 Degree at the University of California, Riverside.
 - 👀 I’m interested in binge watching shows, music, reading, baking/cooking, spending time with my dog, friends, and family.
-I like to collect figures and build things like Legos.
+My hobbies are collecting figures and building things like Legos.
 - 🌱 I like to try and learn new things.
 - 📫 You can reach me at mina.shin19@gmail.com
 - 😄 Pronouns: She/Her/Hers